Curriculum Vitae

 OTHER ACTIVITIES:

 · Internet-Based Small Business.
 Book author and publisher.
 1995–present.
-Sold approx 50,000 copies of MBA investment-banking guide and Black-Scholes Option Pricing book.
+Sold over 50,000 copies of MBA investment-banking guide and Black-Scholes Option Pricing book.

 · Graphic artist: supplied an illustration for "Investments: A Global Perspective," co-authored by Jack Clark Francis and Roger Ibbotson, Prentice-Hall, 2002, ISBN 0138907404 (see page 459 for acknowledgement to my contribution).